AdobeDocs/commerce-frontend-core/src/pages/javascript/jquery-widgets/alert.md

 ---
-group: javascript-developer-guide
-subgroup: 3_Widgets
-title: Alert widget
+title: Alert widget | Commerce Frontend Development
+description:
 ---

+# Alert widget

 The alert widget implements a modal pop-up window with a confirmation button.
 It extends the [confirmation widget] which in turn extends the [modal widget].